-Last Wednesday was my birthday, and I have to admit, the week leading into it had me setting any birthday expectations as low as ever.
+Last Wednesday was my birthday and I have to admit the week leading into it had me setting any birthday exceptions as low as ever.

-I was turning 29 years old, an age I never thought would come, and I felt pretty apathetic and unenthused.
+I was turning 29 years old, an age I never thought would come, and I felt pretty apathetic and unenthused to it.
 For most, 30 sounds like an eternity ago and I may sound naive and inexperienced, but for others, I’m aging myself.

-Growing up, I always had a summer birthday party or ones that family and friends would organize.
+Growing up, I always had a summer birthday party or ones family and friends would organize.
 That was nice.
-Throughout my twenties, I was surrounded by close friends, and since I spent most of my twenties in college, I had time off for leisure or travel.
-That was nice too.
+Throughout my 20s, I was surrounded by close friends, and since I spent most of my 20s in college, I had time off for leisure or travel.
+That was nice.
 This year, however, was feeling all too ordinary and routine.

-The past few weeks, I had been stressed about a few big changes in my life and the whole obligated joyfulness that seemed to coincide with ones’ birthday was something I decided to dismiss this year.
-Instead of organizing something, I had decided to do nothing — that was up until a few days prior.
+The past few weeks, I had been stressed about a few big changes in my life and the whole obligated joyfulness that seemed to coincide with one’s birthday was something I decided to dismiss this year.
+Instead of organizing something, I had decided to not do anything, that was up until a few days prior.

 I decided to stop feeling sorry for myself and make the most of my special day.
 If I wanted to have a great day, I was going to have to make it one.